Shylock-Hg/Deep-Into-RocksDB/source/index.rst

 | This is a manual deep into RocksDB about `Structure`, `Algorithm`,
  `Abstraction` and `Tricks`.

-Here recommand a nice tool to view c/c++ and java sources: sourcetrail_.
+Here recommend a nice tool to view c/c++ and java sources: sourcetrail_.

 .. _sourcetrail: https://www.sourcetrail.com/